cmaureir/progra-alma/lectures/lecture2.rst

 ~~~~~~~~~~~
 .. index:: interpreter (interactive), console

-The program execution
+Executing the programs
-is not the only way to execute the interpreter.
+is not the only way to use the interpreter.
 If we execute Python without passing any program,
 the **console** (or **interactive interpreter**) will open.

 The console allows to enter a program through the command line.
-Also,
-allows to evaluate expressions and see the result immediately.
+It also allows to evaluate expressions and see the results immediately.
-This allow to use it like a calculator.
+This allows, for example, using it like a calculator.

 The next video shows how to use the interactive interpreter:

     [Video]

 The interactive console
-always show the ``>>>`` symbol,
+always shows the ``>>>`` symbol,
 to indicate the possibility to enter code.
-In all the books about Python,
+In all the books about Python
 and in all these lectures,
-each time that an example appear using this symbol
+each time an example appears using this symbol
-means that must execute in a console,
+means that it must be executed in a console
 and not in a program.
 For example::

     >>> a = 5